Olivier-HA/Zabbix-workshop/README.md

 -- Server + Frontend + Agent
 -- Platform up.

+- Failover, restoration and back to normal
-- Stop one node and check the failover.
+-- Stop one node and check the failover.
-- Restore the node.
+-- Restore the node.
-- Go back to first node.
+-- Go back to first node.

+- Desync a node for specific purposes.
+-- Why ?
+-- How ?
+-- Carefull to having no more synced nodes.

 - Migration from 4.2 to 5.2